 - Waterproof hiking shoes (we wear Merrill brand waterproof shoes)

-- Waterproof dry bags or zipper pouch bags
+- Waterproof dry bags or zipper pouch bags to keep valuables dry and store wet things

 - Wetsuit or Drysuit, towels, and water shoes (if you plan to spend time in the water)